Renuka-Sahani/UPMEM/README.md

 # UPMEM

-You can just focus one dpu and pmr (other file h1,h2,ad.c you can ignore that is just for testing)
+## For team mate: You can just focus one dpu and pmr (other file h,h1,ad.c you can ignore that is just for testing)

 These were the steps I followed:
 System Python Setup